pingcap/docs/develop/dev-guide-sample-application-spring-boot.md

 If you want to learn more about the code of this application, refer to [implementation details](#implementation-details).

-## Step 6: HTTP request
+## Step 6: HTTP requests

-After the service is up and running, you can send the HTTP request to the backend application. <http://localhost:8080> is the base URL that provides services.
+After the service is up and running, you can send the HTTP requests to the backend application. <http://localhost:8080> is the base URL that provides services.
 This tutorial uses a series of HTTP requests to show how to use the service.

-### Step 6.1 Using Postman requests (recommended)
+### Step 6.1 Use Postman requests (recommended)

 You can download this [configuration file](https://raw.githubusercontent.com/pingcap-inc/tidb-example-java/main/spring-jpa-hibernate/Player.postman_collection.json) locally and import it into [Postman](https://www.postman.com/) as shown here:

 ![import the collection into Postman](/media/develop/IMG_20220402-003303222.png)

-#### Create player
+#### Create players

 Click on the **Create** tab and the **Send** button to send a POST request to `http://localhost:8080/player/`.
 The return value is the number of players added, which is expected to be 1.